vga101/gaiasky/docs/Running-gaia-sky.rst

 -----

-In order to run the application on Linux, open the terminal, uncompress the archive, give execution permissions to the ``run.sh`` file and then run it.
+In order to run the application on Linux, open the terminal, uncompress the archive, give execution permissions to the ``gaiasky`` script and then run it.

 .. code-block:: bash